Leshamer/Leshamer/README.md

 <h4>The most interesting of my projects:</h4>

   <ul>
+   <li><a href="https://github.com/Leshamer/juztTask.github.io.git">Juzt Cars</a></li>
+    <i>A simple version of a web application with its own API and handling.
+Minimal styling, with most of the focus on functionality.</i>
     <li><a href="https://leshamer.github.io/ForHorseForYandex.github.io">The 4 Horse Club</a></li>
     <i>One of the examples of landing page websites for one of the companies</i>
     <li><a href="https://admediacards.com/">AdMediaCards</a></li>